Countries Information & Lifestyle

 Ventspils is a city on the western coast on the Baltic Sea and one of Europe's busiest ports.
 Ventspils is the Latvian flower capital that is adorned with flowers from spring until autumn.
 The Livonian Order Castle is one of the oldest medieval fortresses that has survived to this day.

-Cesis is one of the country's oldest towns and has a charming center with cobble stoned lanes, historic wooden buildings and a few impressive castles.
+Cesis is one of the country's oldest towns and has a charming centre with cobble stoned lanes, historic wooden buildings and a few impressive castles.
 Cesis lies in a hilly area and has two beautiful castles and parks, period houses and small cobbled streets.

 Lagatne is a scenic town surrounded by hills, forests and lakes, considered the winter sports capital of Latvia.
 A nature reservation contains bear, lynx, Moose, elk, European bison, roe deer and red deer, as well as many species of birds.
 The Lagatne paper mill, in operation since 1816, a great natural park with wildlife animals and "fairy tale" forest with characters from famous Latvian fairy tales, lots to do and see here.